-Anytime you’re charged with a federal crime, you could also be charged with “conspiracy to commit” that crime.
+In addition to facing allegations of a particular crime, you can sometimes be charged with the “conspiracy to commit” that crime.
 Conspiracy is a separate criminal charge that can lead to five or more years in prison, plus a fine.

 It is possible to be convicted of conspiracy even when you committed no other crime.
-Federal prosecutors will often try to convict a defendant on a conspiracy charge even if they don’t have enough evidence to support the main charge; however, it is possible to beat these charges.
-You need help from a conspiracy lawyer in Los Angeles.
+Federal prosecutors will often try to get a conviction for conspiracy even if they don’t have enough evidence to support the main charge; however, it is possible to counteract these claims.
+You need help from a conspiracy lawyer serving Los Angeles.

-At the Simmrin Law Group, our Los Angeles federal crimes lawyers know how to deal with tough prosecutors.
-Our attorneys have years of experience representing people who have been charged with conspiracy and other federal crimes.
-We can give you a free consultation to explain our services and begin planning your defense, so fill out the form to the right or give us a call to get started today.
+At Simmrin Law Group, our Los Angeles criminal defense lawyers know how to deal with tough prosecutors.
+Our attorneys have decades of experience representing people who have been charged with conspiracy and other federal crimes.

 What Is the Legal Definition of “Conspiracy”?

-The prosecution needs to establish two facts to prove their case:
+The prosecution needs to establish two facts to prove conspiracy cases:

 - They must show that the defendant made an arrangement with another person to commit a crime.
 The agreement can be either written or oral.